khiemtong/PreCommitNoTabs/README.md

 How to Use
 ===============

-1. Create a script to call the precommit executeable.
+- Create a script to call the precommit executeable.

 	**PreCommitHook.cmd**

 		/path/to/PreCommitNoTabs.exe

-2. Add the script to the repos' hooks folder
+- Add the script to the repos' hooks folder

-That's it!